Union Pacific Steam Locomotive Wheel Arrangements

 (Informally known as the "Fetters Challengers," named for their principle designer, Arthur H. Fetters, UP's Mechanical Engineer at the time)

-(Known by many as the "Light Challengers," or the "Early Challengers," or the "1st Design Challengers")
+(Also known as the "CSA Challengers, or the "Light Challengers," or the "Early Challengers," or the "1st Design Challengers")

 CSA-1 UP 3900-3814 15 locomotives